 Loew-Cornell Golden Taklon & Joe's Pseudo Sable

-Synthetic brushes are fantastic workhorses, and I highly recommend Loew-Cornell's Golden Taklon or Joe's Pseudo Sable.
-I avoid using expensive brushes for testing colors and building mixing charts, so I keep synthetics on hand for those tasks.
-However, I often find myself reaching for these to paint.
+Synthetic brushes are fantastic workhorses, and I often recommend these for beginners.
+I prefer Loew-Cornell's Golden Taklon or Joe's Pseudo Sable.
+I don't like to use my expensive brushes for testing colors, building mixing charts, etc, so I keep synthetics on hand for everyday tasks.

 I list my favorite travel brushes and share more about the Pseudo Sable brushes here.